We’re excited to host our inaugural Rugby Club Recruitment Fair at Brunel University on Wednesday 26th April.

 Thank you to Bread Street Café, Ealing Broadway, our 2022/23 Player of the Match Sponsor.
 Book your table at Bread Street Café.

-With it being just under three weeks until Christmas, make sure you get your stocking fillers before they all sell out!
-Our club shop, including our 2022/23 replica shirt, will be in operation from 1:30pm and the shop will remain open throughout the game and post-match.
+Our club shop, including our 2022/23 replica shirt, will be in operation from 1:30pm and will remain open throughout the game and post-match.

 DIGITAL MATCH PROGRAMME: